Iron Chromite – Applications and General Uses

 Kilns and Furnaces

-Iron Chromite is essential to the production of refractory materials like bricks and cement.
+Iron Chromite is essential to the production of refractory materials like refractory bricks and cement.
 Because they are used in high-temperature environments like kilns and furnaces, these materials have to be able to withstand repeated exposure to extreme heat and cooling.
-The iron chromite used in manufacturing refractory bricks and cement provides the necessary thermal resistance to avoid cracking.
+The chromite powder used in manufacturing refractory bricks and cement provides the necessary thermal resistance to avoid cracking.

 If the refractory materials were to crack or wear down prematurely during the repeated heating and cooling processes, they could cause a loss of heat that would drive production costs through the roof in a best case scenario.
 A worse case could involve a loss of inventory due to inadequate temperature control.
 In some cases, damaged refractory materials could cause a dangerous release of heat and pressure from within the furnace.